 - Bachelor of Fine Arts (Design and Production) from the University of Melbourne

-- Certificate III in Applied Fashion Design and Technology from TAFE QLD
+- Certificate III in Applied Fashion Design and Technology

 Step 4 – Find an internship or mentor and gain further work experience.
 Make useful industry contacts and keep an up to date portfolio of your works.